YSC Frequently Asked Questions

 What are some of the ongoing weekly activities?

-YSC participants are able to join in the following activities that do not overlap with scheduled work/service duties:
+YSC participants are able to join in the following activities that do not overlap with scheduled duties or service:

-Yoga Philosophy: Offered Tuesdays from 9:00am – 10:30 am, this class is currently studying Samkhya Karika.
-The class is lead by Baba Hari Dass and his senior students.
+Yoga Philosophy: Offered Tuesdays from 9:00am Ė 10:30 am; a class in various aspects of Yogic philosophy.
+The class is lead by Baba Hari Dassís senior students.

-Yoga Sadhana: Daily classes are offered in the morning and some afternoons or evenings and include instruction on purifications, pranayama (breathing exercises), meditation and asana (postures).
+Yoga Sadhana (spiritual practice): Daily classes are offered in the morning and some afternoons or evenings and include instruction on purifications, pranayama (breathing exercises), meditation and asana (postures).
+On Tuesday and Thursday mornings, YSC participants are asked to attend a one hour class on the basic practices of our tradition.
 Classes are taught by Center staff.

 Community Activities: YSC participants are encouraged to join our occasional fun nights, theme dinners, open mic nights, special meditation/discussion groups, or the weekly knitting circle.
+Although not weekly activities, YSC participants are also invited to participate in seasonal 4-day Yoga retreats as well as residentsí Community Retreats and projects.
 Creativity in organizing community events is welcomed.

 I’ve heard you have a children’s school.
 What about working or doing service for the school?